astronomer/docs/astro/cloud-ide/quickstart.md

 3. Click **+ Project**.
 Give your new project a name and a description, then click **Create**.

-After you create your project, the Cloud UI will open its home page.
-This page contains all menus for configuring various parts of your project:
+After you create your project, the Astro Cloud IDE opens your project home page.
+This page contains all menus for configuring your your project:

-- The **Pipelines** tab stores all of the Python and SQL code that your project executes, organized by their dependencies.
+- The **Pipelines** tab stores all of the Python and SQL code that your project executes.
 - The **Connections** tab stores Airflow connections for connecting your project to external services.
 - The **Variables** tab stores Airflow variables for use in your pipeline code.
 - The **Requirements** tab stores the required Python and OS-level dependencies for running your pipelines.